Rudolfisky/A.L.N.D./README.md

 ## Lo-Fi
-the Lo-Fi fase will include some testing  regarding user interaction.
+The Lo-Fi fase will include some testing  regarding user interaction.
 We need to figure out whether a button for firing the nuts or open mouth detection is better.

 ## Mid-Fi
+The Mid-Fi prototypes will mostly be used in order to combine new POC's together into the final project

 ## Hi-Fi
+The Highfigh aspact of this project will include some visual upgrades to make it look more like an actual product.
+We are also planning on presenting it in the style of a Telsell product.
+That being said, we're also focusing on making the components work well together.

 # Planning